devakapatel/t9-nextra-3/pages/sem-5/question-banks/psc/unit-4.md

 #### Explanation

-1. **Import Libraries**: We import the necessary libraries: `pandas` for data manipulation and `numpy` for handling NaN values.
+1. Import Libraries: We import the necessary libraries: `pandas` for data manipulation and `numpy` for handling NaN values.
-2. **Sample Data**: We define the sample data in a dictionary format with keys corresponding to column names.
+2. Sample Data: We define the sample data in a dictionary format with keys corresponding to column names.
-3. **Labels**: We define custom labels for the index of the DataFrame.
+3. Labels: We define custom labels for the index of the DataFrame.
-4. **Create DataFrame**: We create a Pandas DataFrame using `pd.DataFrame()`, passing in the sample data and labels.
+4. Create DataFrame: We create a Pandas DataFrame using `pd.DataFrame()`, passing in the sample data and labels.
-5. **Display Full DataFrame**: We print the entire DataFrame to see all the data.
+5. Display Full DataFrame: We print the entire DataFrame to see all the data.
-6. **Retrieve First Three Rows**: We use the `head()` method to get the first three rows of the DataFrame.
+6. Retrieve First Three Rows: We use the `head()` method to get the first three rows of the DataFrame.
-7. **Display First Three Rows**: Finally, we print out the first three rows.
+7. Display First Three Rows: Finally, we print out the first three rows.

 #### Output